+COVID-19 impact

-COVID-19 impact The spread of COVID-19 has severely impacted many local economies around the globe through the year.
+The spread of COVID-19 has severely impacted many local economies around the globe through the year.
 Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to the diving community.
-The COVID-19 pandemic has resulted in a reduction in premiums written by the Company which were mostly limited to the months in which all diving activities were suspended.
-The Directors expect that the reduction in written premiums would be rectified as soon an adequate number of people/countries become immune to the virus, which is expected to be achieved by use of the vaccine.
-Clients will renew their policies as soon as diving and travelling activities can be carried out with more ease.
+In the year 2020, the COVID-19 pandemic has resulted in a reduction in premiums written by the Company which were mostly limited to the months in which all diving activities were suspended.
+In 2021, in line with expectation the reduction in written premiums started being rectified since a number of people/countries become immune to the virus with the help of the vaccine.

+Within the year 2021, travelling activities were carried out and clients renewed their policies as diving and travelling activities started being carried out with more ease.
 As at the date of this report, the Company has not incurred significant claims (medical expenses) arising from COVID-19.
 The policies written by the company have now been updated to exclude Pandemic Diseases, prior to this such claims were being covered subject that the insured travelled abroad before the Governments issued travel warnings.
 Such cases have been noted as minimal; moreover, it has been noted that the claims incurred from the impacted period reduced due to the restriction in diving activities.
-The Directors therefore consider that whilst the Company's profitability have been impacted during 2020 and is expected to be impacted during 2021; when combined with the Company's overall liquidity and solvency position, the Company continues to be a going concern.
+The Directors therefore consider that whilst the Company's profitability have been impacted during 2020 and in 2021; when combined with the Company's overall liquidity and solvency position, the Company continues to be a going concern.